just-offsec/just-offsec.github.io/writeups/thm_year_of_the_rabbit.md

 <img src="./images/year_of_the_rabbit/20.png"><br>
 </center><br>

-Connect to the FTP server and get file:<br>
+Connect to the FTP server and get file Eli's_Creds.txt:<br>
 <center>
 <img src="./images/year_of_the_rabbit/21.png"><br>
 </center><br>